 Poland submitted its first proposal for a CAP Strategic Plan on 22 December 2021, after consultation with stakeholders.
 On 15 July 2022, Poland submitted a revised proposal, addressing the Commission's observations on the first draft.
 The Commission approved this proposal on 31 August 2022.
-Poland requested the first amendment of their Plan, which has been approved by the Commission on 20 April 2023.
-The Commission approved Poland's subsequent amendment request on 30 August 2023.
+The latest (third) request for amendment was approved by the Commission on 23 July 2024.
 This document presents some of the main features of the CAP Strategic Plan of Poland.